 would only be devastated if the man I married resurfaced somewhere along

 the way.
 Being divorced from this “shell” is not a huge loss.

 I’m sure you are feeling extremely frustrated and tired.
 Exhausted, I would imagine.
-Someone who has a problem, who is not willing to talk about it, get help or make any changes is infuriating, to say the least.
-It’s no different than a man or woman who has an alcohol or drug addiction who refuses to make any kind of change, regardless of seeing that his or her spouse is unhappy, and fails to recognize that his or her own life isn’t normal or acceptable.
+Someone who has a problem, who is not willing to talk about it, get help or make any changes is infuriating and can make you feel helpless.
+It’s not too different than a man or woman who has an alcohol or drug addiction who refuses to make any kind of change, regardless of seeing that his or her spouse is unhappy, and fails to recognize that his or her own life isn’t normal or acceptable.

 Are you prepared for everything to blow up and him to say, “I’m not happy either.
-If this is what you want, then let’s get divorced,” and 6 months later, have a serious girlfriend?
+If this is what you want, then I want a divorce,” and 6 months later, have a serious girlfriend?
 I’m not saying that will happen, I don’t want to scare you, I’m just saying, it’s possible.

 I wish I had more concrete, helpful advice, but you need to dig deep inside your heart and do what is best for you and your child.
 What kind of example is your husband setting for your child, by the way?
 That’s something to consider.
 That said, it sounds like you once loved your husband deeply.
 How long are you willing to wait?

 Lastly, you mentioned your fear that if you leave, he will “resurface” and be a great husband to another woman.
 Every man and woman fears this, I think.
 They think, “He will have learned something from my leaving, and the next woman will benefit from the lessons he learned, as he will be a better person/husband for her.
 It’s not fair.”
 But honestly, I think that’s just a fantasy, a dismal picture women paint because they are afraid.